The One-Person Billion-Dollar Company: How AI Is Rewriting the Laws of Business

 The Final Form of the Company

-The founder becomes less of a leader and more of a control system.
+In that configuration, the founder becomes less of a leader and more of a control system — the single point of intent steering an engine that runs itself.

 The Bottom Line